cylondata/twister2/docs/docs/compatibility/python.md

         return self.x
 ```

-Once defined, you add this source to TSet environment as follows.
+Once defined, you may add this source to TSet environment as follows.

 ```python
 source = env.create_source(IntegerSource(10), 4)
 ```

 The second parameter of ```create_source``` is the parallelism.
-In this case(4), twister2 will run 4 integer sources in parallel across the cluster.
+In this case(4), twister2 will run 4 integer sources parallelly across the cluster.

 Starting from a source, you may transform your data as required by utilizing twister2 TSet operations.

-### Example
+### Example - KMeans

+This example utilizes existing tools for python such as ```numpy``` and ```scikit-learn``` for data representation and computation and use twister2 for communication.

 ```python
 # Twister2 Python API supports Numpy